Power BI JSON Connector

 -

-Create a User Data Source (User DSN) based on ZappySys JSON Driver:
+Create a User data source (User DSN) based on ZappySys JSON Driver

-You should create System DSN if client application is launched under Windows System Account, e.g. as a Windows Service.
+if the client application is launched under a System Account, e.g. as a Windows Service.

-Select Url or File and paste the following Url for this example.
+Select Url or File and paste the following Url for this example OR you can load existing connection string as per this article.

 Now enter JSONPath expression in Array Filter textbox to extract only specific part of JSON file as below ($.value[*] will get content of value attribute from JSON document.
 Value attribute is array of JSON documents so we have to use [*] to indicate we want all records of that array)